-The eighth edition of 1:54 FORUM will convene around the title, The Conversationists, with an aim to interrogate the role that educational programmes play in producing and sustaining an economy of knowledge.
-Contributions will be made from individuals working across visual and performing arts, education, writing and publishing, including: Hans Ulrich Obrist (Artistic Director, Serpentine Galleries), Sepake Angiama (Head of Education, documenta 14), Emmanuel Iduma (co-curator, Nigerian Pavilion, Venice Biennale 2017) and artists Pascale Marthine Tayou, Emeka Ogboh and Michael Armitage among others.
+The eighth edition of 1-54 FORUM convened around the title, The Conversationists, with an aim to interrogate the role that educational programmes play in producing and sustaining an economy of knowledge.
+Contributions were made from individuals working across visual and performing arts, education, writing and publishing, including: Hans Ulrich Obrist (Artistic Director, Serpentine Galleries), Sepake Angiama (Head of Education, documenta 14), Emmanuel Iduma (co-curator, Nigerian Pavilion, Venice Biennale 2017) and artists Pascale Marthine Tayou, Emeka Ogboh and Michael Armitage among others.

-FORUM will take the form of a series of inter-generational and cross-disciplinary conversations, attending to a range of strategies and perspectives.
-It will examine how public programming is performed and actioned across a range of cultural platforms and formats.
+FORUM takes the form of a series of inter-generational and cross-disciplinary conversations, attending to a range of strategies and perspectives.
+It examined how public programming is performed and actioned across a range of cultural platforms and formats.
 FORUM has identified two guiding questions with the aim of pushing beyond their potential limitations: How to continue to engage with Africa and the African diaspora as a topography or sensibility within the context of an international narrative, and: Who are the agents of critique, and how are shifts in knowledge and cultural production shaping critical discursive practices?

 13:30 – 14:00 Introduction